MolotovCherry/Android-ImageMagick7/README.md

 Create a tmpdir in your assets folder (same level as `usr` folder), and call it `tmp` (or something similar).
 Point to it using the `TMPDIR` environment variable listed in the documentation.

+**It won't build on Linux!!**
+Only Windows is supported by the build system.
+The make files assume you have Windows.
+Use Windows.
+Or, you could also contribute to testing and fixing the makefile code that only supports Windows.
+If you want to help with Linux build support, then make a issue and I'll tell you where the code is.

 **But please!!
 I don't want to build it.
 Can you please provide a prebuilt version?**

 If you want to help me setup travis ci, or whatever other service can auto build projects, then great.
 I look forward to your contributions to the project!